deaththed0g/AC04-screen-blur-and-dynamic-shadow-removal/README.md

 Click on the small square next to the cheat entries under the **NAME** category to activate it.
 A tick means that the cheat is activated.

 Close the window then run the game.
-The cheat(s) will take effect as soon the game is boot up.
+The cheat(s) will take effect as soon the game boots up.

 ***